top of page

 In 1889, George Eastman began selling his Kodak flexible roll film for the first time; the World’s Fair opened in Paris with the completed Eiffel Tower; Daniel Stover and William Hance patented a bicycle with the back-pedal brake; and Edwin Rudd, a Norwegian mechanical engineer and inventor who immigrated to the U.S. was awarded a patent for his design of a tankless water heater.

-It had a cast iron body with a copper heat exchanger, and his patent was on a gas actuator valve, which turned on the burner when a water faucet was opened.
+It had a cast-iron body with a copper heat exchanger, and his patent was for a gas actuator valve, which turned on the burner when a water faucet was opened.

 Things have changed since then.
 Today, tankless water heaters are used worldwide and have gained significant popularity in North America.